ShortlistShortlistedRemoved from shortlist 181

 The control panel features the upcoming 3 AC outlets:

-Additionally, it features 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.
+It also sports 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle providing easy battery charging capabilities.
 Since a dual port USB adapter is included with the unit, you will also be able to use the DC receptacle to conveniently charge electronics such as mobile phones and tablets.

-With its TT-30R receptacle (TT as in 'Travel Trailer'), this Champion generator is RV Ready.
+Thanks to its TT-30R receptacle (TT meaning 'Travel Trailer'), this Champion generator is RV Ready, ready to power your recreational vehicle with ease.

 Portability

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 103 pounds.
-However, this lack of maneuverability is compensated by its set of 2 wheels (⌀5") and its folding handle, with which you can conveniently shift it, once it's on the ground.
+However, the constrained maneuverability is addressed with the assistance of its set of 2 wheels (⌀5") and its folding handle, allowing for easy shifting once the generator is placed on the ground.

 Features